Mira-cs/terminal_application/README.md

 **Checklist:**
 1) Creating three CSV files (movies,art,literature) with questions, options, correct answers and hints in them
-2) Importing these files into the main file  (quiz.py)
+2) Importing CSV module into the main file  (quiz.py)
 3) Opening the files and making the program iterate over them and create dictionary
 4) Dictionaries are then passed in the list under corresponding variables with the append() function
 5) The headers of each CSV file is skipped (because it's the headline of the columns), files are closed